dholt/packer-maas/dgxos5/README.md

 Boot machines in EFI mode

-In maas, create and EFI partition in addition to other partitions, i.e:
+In maas, create an EFI partition in addition to other partitions, i.e:
 ```sh
 # NAME    SIZE     FILESYSTEM   MOUNT POINT
 sda-part1 511.7 MB fat32        /boot/efi